tinymce/tinymce-docs/plugins/visualchars.md

 controls: toolbar button, menu item
 ---

-This plugin adds the ability for users to see invisible characters like `&nbsp;` displayed in the editable area.
+This plugin adds the ability to see invisible characters like `&nbsp;` displayed in the editable area.
 It also adds a toolbar control and a menu item `Show invisible characters` under the `View` menu.

 > It's worth noting that at present the toolbar button icon is the same for both [Visual Blocks](../visualblocks/) and Visual Characters plugins.